Antisemitism in Turkey

-Antisemitism in Turkey refers to acts of hostility against Jews in the Republic of Turkey, as well as the promotion of antisemitic views and beliefs in that country.
+Antisemitism in Turkey refers to historical and contemporary acts and sentiments of hostility, prejudice, or discrimination directed against Jews as individuals or as a community, based on their religion, ethnicity, culture, or perceived identity in Turkey.

 Demographics

-Jews have been living on the territory of the Ottoman Empire and modern Turkey for more than 2,400 years.
-Initially the population consisted of Romaniote Jews of Greek affiliation, but they were later assimilated into the community of Sephardic Jews who emigrated to the Ottoman Empire in the 15th century from Iberia following persecution by the Spanish Inquisition.
+Jews have lived in the territory comprising modern Turkey for over 2,400 years.
+Initially, the population consisted of Greek-speaking Romaniote Jews, but the Romaniotes gradually assimilated into the Sephardic Jewish community.
+The Sephardic community began migrating from the Iberian Peninsula to the Ottoman Empire's territory in the 15th century as a result of the persecution of Jews and Muslims by Manuel I of Portugal, the expulsion of Jews from Spain, the Spanish Inquisition, and the Portuguese Inquisition.

-Although Jews in 2009 only made up slightly more than 0.03% of the Turkish population, the Turkish Republic nevertheless houses one of the largest Jewish communities in the Muslim world.
-The population of Turkish Jews counted 23,000 individuals that year.
+Although Jews constituted only approximately 0.03% of the Turkish population in 2009, the Turkey nevertheless houses one of the largest Jewish diaspora communities in the Muslim world.
+The population of Turkish Jews was counted at 23,000 in 2009 and between 10,000 and 14,000 in 2022; the community is declining.
 Most Jews reside in Istanbul.
-There are 23 active synagogues in Turkey, including 16 in Istanbul alone.
-Historically, the Jewish population of the Ottoman Empire reached its apex at the end of the 19th century, when Jews numbered around 500,000 individuals, of which approximately half lived on the territory of the modern Republic of Turkey.
+As of 2010, there were 23 active synagogues in Turkey, including 16 in Istanbul alone.
+Historically, the Jewish population of the Ottoman Empire reached its apex at the end of the 19th century, when Jews numbered around 500,000 individuals, of which approximately half lived in the territory of modern Turkey.

-Despite Jews being only a tiny fraction of the population today, antisemitic sentiments are quite common among modern-day Turks.
-Public critique of Israeli policy in Turkey has a tradition of turning into expressions of general antisemitic sentiment.
+Although Jews form a very small portion of the Turkish population today, antisemitic sentiment is widespread among modern-day Turks.
+Public criticism of Israel in Turkey frequently turns into expressions of general antisemitic sentiment.

-Since 2009, a fall in the Jewish population has been registered on this account.
-By September 2010 the Jewish population dropped to 17,000 people, mostly due to an emigration to Israel which has been explained by security concerns stemming from rising antisemitic sentiments following incidents such as the 2006 Lebanon War, the 2008–2009 Gaza War and the May 2010 Gaza flotilla raid in which nine Turkish citizens were killed after assaulting Israeli Navy commandos boarding the flotilla ships to uphold the maritime blockade against Gaza.
+Since 2009, the Jewish population has declined.
+By September 2010, the population had dropped to about 17,000 people, mainly due to emigration to Israel precipitated by security concerns from increasing antisemitism sentiments following incidents such as the 2006 Lebanon War, the 2008–2009 Gaza War, and the May 2010 Gaza flotilla raid in which nine Turkish citizens were killed by Israeli Navy commandos boarding the flotilla ships to uphold the maritime blockade of the Gaza Strip.